Yosr-attia/wifi-trilateration-tool/README.md

 # WiFi Distance & Trilateration Tool

-This project contains three scripts developed for a practical session (Travaux Pratiques) focusing on Wi-Fi signal-based distance estimation and trilateration using Python.
+This project contains three scripts developed for a practical session focusing on Wi-Fi signal-based distance estimation and trilateration using Python.

 ## 🔧 Features